Linuxfabrik/monitoring-plugins/check-plugins/php-version/README.rst

 ------

 * If wanted, always returns OK,
-* else returns WARN if installed PHP version is End-of-Life (EOL)
+* else returns WARN if Software is EOL

 Perfdata / Metrics